-Unit Outline Assessment Summary Term One Introduction to Dramatic Languages This unit encourages students to further develop their understanding of the building blocks of drama through analysis and exploration of the dramatic elements.
-This unit focuses on learning how these elements work together to communicate meaning to an audience in performance.
-In addition, students will refine skills in workshopping, role-play, improvisation and general performance skills.
-This unit will teach students how to identify the elements in others' work and use it to construct their own theatrical works.
-Students write an analytical essay in response to a live or pre-recorded performance Performance Students perform their own devised roleplay Term Two Keeping it Real This unit will explore the style and conventions of Realism.
+Unit Outline Assessment Summary Term One Make 'Em Laugh Students explore clowning, slapstick, farce and parody.
+Students work to develop characterisation, voice and movement skills to better communicate meaning in performance and work to collaboratively plan structure and rehearse live group performances.
+Devised Performance In pairs, students create and present a short clowning scene Term Two Transforming Shakespeare Students explore Shakespearean and Elizabethan theatre through reading and performing relevant texts which they then transform into a contemporary theatre piece.
+Students also analyse and evaluate the use of elements of drama and conventions of physical theatre in a performance.
+Performance Students perform a physical theatre piece in small groups Responding Students write an analytical essay in response to a live or pre-recorded performance Term Three Keeping it Real This unit will explore the style and conventions of Realism.
 Students will develop performance skills and the use of the dramatic elements; focusing specifically on human context, mood, tension, language, movement and symbol.
 They will read and analyse a play in the style; identifying and interpreting the characters, themes and issues present in the script.
 Students will then apply their knowledge of the dramatic elements and performance skills to bring the script to life.
-Performance • Students perform a scripted scene in small groups Term Three Our Issues In this unit, students explore the power of drama to engage young people and teach them about social and ethical issues relevant in our world today.
-They will investigate the form of Collage Drama and the associated dramatic styles and conventions (including Political Project In small groups, students devise a dramatic concept in the form of a multimodal pitch (presentation) As a group, they then prepare a detailed scene for a polished performance theatre, Cyber Drama and Cinematic Theatre) in order to educate and incite change.
-Term Four Make 'Em Laugh Students explore clowning, slapstick, farce and parody.
-Students work to develop characterisation, voice and movement skills to better communicate meaning in performance and work to collaboratively plan structure and rehearse live group performances.
-Performance In pairs, students present a short clowning scene or a scripted comedy scene
+Performance Students perform a scripted scene in small groups

+Term Four Our Issues Project In this unit, students explore the power of drama to engage young people and teach them about social and ethical issues relevant in our world today.
+They will investigate the form of Collage Drama and the associated dramatic styles and conventions (including Political theatre, Cyber Drama and Cinematic Theatre) in order to educate and incite change.
+In groups, students work together to direct and perform multiple scenes to create a collage drama piece on a relevant issue